IMIMFUL-LabWHO/MiCoV/README.md

 The amplicon length must be included in the reference basename supplied to `micov.sh`.

-The Singularity container must provide the bioinformatics software used by the pipeline, including:
+The Singularity container provides the bioinformatics software used by the main pipeline, including:

 * `fastp`
 * `minimap2`